Cannon Ballers: Field of Honor display - Salisbury Post

 Cannon Ballers: Field of Honor display

-Cannon Ballers press release
+Cannon Ballers news release

 KANNAPOLIS – In a tribute of those whose actions made them heroes in our lives, the Kannapolis Cannon Ballers bring their inaugural Field of Honor® display to Atrium Health Ballpark.